-Best practice for HMIS data entry is that households should be entered into HMIS no more than seven days after program entry as well as program exit.
-Grantees should be mindful of and may develop their own data entry and reporting requirements to help ensure there is adequate time to review data prior to submitting the quarterly Expenditure and Outputs Report and Annual Narrative Report.
+Households should be entered into the HMIS no more than seven days after program entry and program exit.
+Grantees should be mindful of, and may develop their own, data entry and reporting requirements to help ensure there is adequate time to review data prior to submitting the quarterly Expenditure and Outputs Report and Annual Narrative Report.